Optimally reconnecting graphs against an edge-destroying adversary: Introduction

-For a family $\mathcal{F}$ of subgraphs of of the complete graph $K_n$, the unbiased Maker-Breaker game on $\mathcal{F}$ consists of players Maker and Breaker taking turns claiming edges of $K_n$ (see \cite{L} and \cite{CE} for some notable early results, and \cite{HKSS} for a more recent survey).
+For a family $\mathcal{F}$ of subgraphs of the complete graph $K_n$, the unbiased \emph{Maker-Breaker game on $\mathcal{F}$} consists of players Maker and Breaker taking turns claiming edges of $K_n$ (see \cite{CE} for some notable early results, and \cite{HKSS} for a more recent survey).
 Maker wins by claiming all edges of some graph in $\mathcal{F}$, while Breaker wins if all edges are claimed before Maker wins (equivalently, Breaker wins by claiming an edge from each minimal member of $\mathcal{F}$).
-The family $\mathcal{F}$ most relevant for comparison of the Maker-Breaker game on $\mathcal{F}$ with our game is the family of connected spanning subgraphs of $K_n$.
-The gameplay of Maker-Breaker differs from that of Buster-Fixer in several obvious ways, including the following: \begin{enumerate} \item Maker only needs to end up with a connected graph, while Fixer must maintain connectedness after each turn. \item Maker cannot replace edges claimed by Breaker, whereas the reserve edges Fixer may select could include edges with the same endpoints as the edges deleted by Buster. \item The Maker-Breaker game does not typically include weighted edges, which are is a consideration in the Buster-Fixer model. \item Maker's objective is to directly beat Breaker (and vice-versa), but the relationship between Fixer and Buster is less symmetric; Buster is more of an agent of chaos than a goal-oriented player (e.g. Buster can simply choose to stop participating at any point), and Fixer's objective is to do her best to keep the graph connected for as long and cheaply as possible based on Buster's actions, regardless of how well Buster's edge deletions actually do to disconnect the graph in expensive ways. \end{enumerate}
+The family $\mathcal{F}$ most relevant for comparison of the Maker-Breaker game on $\mathcal{F}$ with our game is the family of connected spanning subgraphs of $K_n$ (it is shown in \cite{L} that Maker can win such a game in $n-1$ moves if $n\geq 4$; see \cite{CFGHL,FKK,KK} for more Maker-Breaker results on spanning trees).
+The gameplay of Maker-Breaker differs from that of Buster-Fixer in several obvious ways, including that Maker only needs to end up with a connected graph (while Fixer must maintain connectedness after each turn), Maker cannot replace edges claimed by Breaker (whereas the reserve edges Fixer may select could include edges with the same endpoints as the edges deleted by Buster), and the Maker-Breaker game does not typically include weighted edges (which do occur in the Buster-Fixer model).